tdavidrussell/rone-multisite-sites-widget/readme.md

 ##Raging One Multisite Sites List Widget

-Adds a widget to list all MultiSite Sites as link(s).
+A widget to list all MultiSite Sites as link(s).

 __Contributors:__ [Tim Russell](https://github.com/tdavidrussell)
 __Requires:__ 4.0